MohineAlam/AI_Visual_System/README.md

 - Run the test_lucam.py script, this will test if the wrapper library works with the SDK: python test_lucam.py

-If successfull you should recieve a message in the follownig structure:
+If successful you should recieve a message in the follownig structure:
 "Camera initialised: pUSHORT"
 "Caputured image shape: (1200, 1600)"
 "Image saved"